peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public System.Collections.Generic.IList GroupAddresses { get; }

-Gets a list of address that make up the group, if this object represents a group, or an empty list otherwise.
+Gets a read-only list of addresses that make up the group, if this object represents a group, or an empty list otherwise.

 <b>Returns:</b>